 “I often sketch or paint outdoors first to capture color and setting,” states Paluh, “then move indoors to refine the painting.
 My goal is to have the viewer’s eyes flow comfortably through a piece and to draw them into the canvas.
 I want the person to feel as if they have visited the place I’m painting.
 The medium I use is oils on canvas or linen.
 The oil paints provide me with rich colors and a longer drying period to make changes on the canvas.”

 Jack welcomes Individual and Corporate commission of his artwork.
 Commissions are scheduled upon meeting with the collector and obtaining all reference materials.
 These personalized paintings are created on a first come basis and need to be scheduled at least six months to one year or more in advance.
-Cost will vary based on size, subject matter and time frame requested.
+The cost will vary based on size, subject matter and time frame requested.
 A deposit is due at the time of the commission and agreement and the balance due upon delivery.